 Cut orchids can last from several days to several weeks, depending on the type and how they are cared for.
 For example, Cymbidium orchids can last for around a month if kept in water.
 In contrast, Dendrobium and Oncidium orchids usually last for only about a week.
 Certainly, go with the orchids you’re most attracted to, but if you’re torn between two then maybe opt for the hardier variety.

 When you’re picking up cut orchids or scheduling an orchid delivery you want them to retain their beauty as long as possible.
 Try to look for orchid stems with flowers that are partially opened.
 You may be tempted to buy stems that have a bunch of unopened buds, thinking that they will all open up soon after.
 Unfortunately, if you do this you may be disappointed as the flowers quickly stop developing once cut.
 You may also want to ask your florist if the stems have been pulse treated.
 Orchids are quite sensitive to ethylene, which causes the flowers to wilt quickly.
 Pulse treatment can make orchids less sensitive to ethylene and therefore, extend their life.

 When shopping for potted orchids there are a few key points to check.
 If you’re able to have a look at the roots, they should be dark green when wet and light green when dry.
 If the roots look tan when wet and white when dry, then the plant is on its way out.

-Leaves of orchid plants are quite varied depending on the type of orchid, but in general they should be slightly yellow/green in color, thick and hard.
-When you inspect the blooms, avoid plants with yellowed or shriveled blooms; instead opt for a plant with many unopened blooms.
-Also, try to find a plant that is labelled with the species or hybrid name so that you can look up information on its specific care.
+Leaves of orchid plants are quite varied depending on the type of orchid, but in general, they should be slightly yellow/green in color, thick and hard.
+When you inspect the blooms, avoid plants with yellowed or shriveled blooms; instead, opt for a plant with many unopened blooms.
+Also, try to find a plant that is labeled with the species or hybrid name so that you can look up information on its specific care.